 Parents with Flexible Spending Accounts may be eligible for tuition reimbursement (check with your accountant or tax preparer).

 High academic standards and a diverse student body ensure that students learn not only from their teachers, but from one another as well.
-In 2015, more than 600 students participated in Spectrum, traveling from urban, suburban and rural communities in 28 states and 10 foreign countries.
+In 2016, more than 600 students participated in Spectrum, traveling from urban, suburban, and rural communities in 30 states, Washington D.C., Puerto Rico, and 15 foreign countries.
 Many students return for a second and third summer, and more than 70% choose to reside on campus.

 Some students attend Spectrum solely for academic enrichment, while others view Spectrum as an opportunity to complete a one-semester or full year high school honors-level course during a three-week session.
 Spectrum students enroll in one three-week course per session and may attend one or both sessions each summer.
 Classes meet for five hours a day, five days a week.
 All courses require several hours of homework daily.